petereon/woflo/README.md

 ## Overview

-**woflo** is a Python local-first no-bloat extensible task orchestration framework
+**woflo** is a Python local-first no-bloat extensible task orchestration framework.

+Okay, that's a lot of buzz.
+So what is actually the point?

-Main goal is to abstract a lot of functionality related to Task orchestration and execution away.
+Main goal is to abstract a lot of functionality related to Task orchestration and execution away while keeping the "API" clear and dead-simple.

 Currently this includes:
 - retries